Donald Findlay

 Donald Russell Findlay KC (born 17 March 1951) is a Scottish advocate.
 He has also held positions as a vice-chairman of Rangers Football Club and twice Rector of the University of St Andrews.
 He is now chairman of his hometown football club Cowdenbeath.

 He is well known for a distinctive style of dress and manner, particularly the smoking of a pipe, as well as his staunch support for Unionism in Scotland and the Scottish Conservatives.
 He has faced some controversy over several incidents where he sang songs and told allegedly sectarian jokes.

-Personal life
+Early life

-Donald Findlay was born on 17 March 1951 in Cowdenbeath, Fife, the son of a church beadle.
-He was subsequently educated at Harris Academy in Dundee, and later at the University of Dundee and at the University of Glasgow.
-His academic links with the University of St Andrews (of which Dundee was once part) saw him elected as Lord Rector in 1993 and again in 1996.
-After his retirement from this position, he took the position of Chancellor of the University's Strafford Club.
-St Andrews, allegedly, dropped plans to award him an honorary degree after one of his controversial outbursts.
-At this time, he was also noted to be suffering from severe depression and later revealed that he had contemplated suicide.